mykilee/CD-Final-project-Group-F/README.md

 ## 3.Dataset

-We chose to download all open access English journals published in 2023 from the Scopus database: Scopus. https://www.scopus.com/home.uri
+We chose to download the open access English journals published in 2023 from the Scopus database: Scopus. https://www.scopus.com/home.uri

 ## 4.Tutorials